Kosichkinilya/ChatGPT.TelegrammBot/README.md

-Integration of ChatGPT into Telegramm bot
+Integration of ChatGPT into Telegram bot